nodejs/unofficial-builds/README.md

 unofficial-builds/bin/queue-push.sh -v v16.4.0 # queue a new build for "v16.4.0" - the "v" in the tag is necessary
 ```

 Optionally it is possible to (re)build recipes for historical versions that are already hosted.

+**Important:** Be aware the re-building historical releases will change the digest in the SHASUMS.
+A consistent digest is required by some consumers of builds, so certain recipes should not be rebuilt.
+Notably those that are used by the [docker-node](https://github.com/nodejs/docker-node) project, such as `musl`.
+A change in digest will lead to verification errors downstream.
+If you are unsure, check with other team members.

 This can be done by adding the `-r` flag to the `queue-push.sh` command. e.g.

 ```sh
 su nodejs # perform the action as the "nodejs" user so as to retain proper queue permissions cd ~